 Todd W. Wahlstrom

-Todd W. Wahlstrom is a visiting assistant professor of history at Pepperdine University and the author of The Southern Exodus to Mexico: Migration across the Borderlands after the American Civil War.
+Todd W. Wahlstrom is the author of The Southern Exodus to Mexico: Migration across the Borderlands after the American Civil War (issued in paperback in 2020).
 He earned his PhD at the University of California, Santa Barbara, where he also taught in the history department.
 His research focuses on nineteenth-century US history, the U.S.-Mexico borderlands, the American West and South, the Civil War and Reconstruction, and Mexican and Latin American history.

 - PhD, University of California, Santa Barbara, 2009